 Daniel G. Krutka, Ph.D.

 Dan Krutka (he/him/his; Krut-kuh) is a human, probably too tethered to his smartphone, but human nonetheless.
 He grew up in Tahlequah and Tulsa, Oklahoma.
-A former high school social studies teacher in Oklahoma City, his paying job is as Associate Professor of Social Studies Education and Chair of the Department of Teacher Education & Administration at the University of North Texas.
-He researches intersections of technology, democracy, and social studies education.
-He is co-editor for the Contemporary Issues in Technology and Teacher Education (CITE)—Social Studies journal, and hosts the Visions of Education podcast.
+A former high school social studies teacher in Oklahoma City, his paying job is as Associate Professor of Social Studies Education.
+He has published nearly 100 scholarly articles that have been cited almost 5,000 times concerning intersections of media/technology, democracy, and social studies education.
+He has published in prestigious journals such as Theory & Research in Social Education, Computers & Education, Teaching and Teacher Education, Teachers College Record, and the Harvard Educational Review.
+He has won numerous awards including the 2023 The National Technology Leadership Initiative (NTLI) Fellowship Award (CUFA), the 2021 McJulien Scholar Award (AECT), the 2017 Outstanding Research Paper Award (ISTE), International Society for Technology in Education (ISTE), the 2016 Early Career Award (TACTL SIG of AERA), and the 2016 Young Educator Award (University of Oklahoma).
+He is co-editor for the Contemporary Issues in Technology and Teacher Education (CITE)—Social Studies journal, hosts the Visions of Education podcast, and edited the 2018 book, Keywords in the Social Studies.
 In his teaching, he critically inquires alongside students for just, multiracial, and technoethical democracy.
-He is also a bit fanatic about the NBA (#ThunderUp) and Marvel (#TeamVision #WakandaForever).
+He served his city as the Traffic Safety Commissioner and advocated for a more accessible, walkable, and rollable built environment.
+He is also a bit fanatic about fitness, the Oklahoma City Thunder, and the Marvel Cinematic Universe.

 CV Highlights